bqsauce-ux/Customer_Happiness/README.md

 ## Creating the API

-I created a directory src/api/ in which I stored four different .py files used to create the API:
+I created a directory src/api/ in which I stored three different .py files used to create the API:

 Inference.py : contains definition of method predict_happiness, which takes the 3 variables [X1, X5, X6], scale the input, and feed this into the best model.
 Then, a PredictionResponse is returned with the happiness value.